Brought to you by Whitsunday Running Club with the Ultra distance now listed by AURA, TRAQ and DUV

 The trail has some steep ascents and descents, and varying track surfaces.
 This event is not a walking event so, for those new to trail running, add a further 50% to your best 25km flat road run or 50km road race times.
 Prepare to be challenged but rewarded, and you will enjoy the journey.
 DO train on varying tracks and trails in the months leading up to the event.

 When registering you will be required to prove that you have experience in this type of terrain.
 The organisers have the right to disallow entry if runners are not prepared.
-With a capped entry of 200 total runners over both events, it is suggested you enter early to avoid disappointment.
-The date for the event has been brought forward to hopefully enjoy better climatic conditions and be out of the very busy September school holidays tourism period.
+With a capped entry of 250 total runners over 3 events, it is suggested you enter early to avoid disappointment.

 Included in the 2019 event is the 2nd Honeyeater Challenge - 10.5km - taking in the spectacular view from the lookout at the turnaround point.
 This trail includes the first part of the Ultra distance so is also challenging, starting and finishing at the beach.
 Training on hills and trails is imperative.